Amet13/ODYSSEY/Documentation/AUTOFILL_APPROACH.md

 ## Overview

-This document explains ODYSSEY's new browser autofill approach for form filling, which is designed to be much less likely to trigger captchas compared to human typing simulation.
+This document explains ODYSSEY's browser autofill approach for form filling, which is designed to be much less likely to trigger captchas compared to human typing simulation.
+The latest enhancement includes **simultaneous field filling** with **enhanced human-like movements** before clicking the confirm button.

 ## The Problem with Human Typing Simulation